mozilla/testpilot/README.md

 2. Make sure you have a default Docker machine:

-  `docker-machine create -driver virtualbox default`
+  `docker-machine create --driver virtualbox default`

 3. Make sure the default machine is running: